llafuente/llafuente/content/post/unity-ci-unit-test-using-nunit.md

 #### Unity events should be public

-Like before, Unity don't require `Start`, `OnEnable` (etc.) to be public, but when you are unit testing you are outside "the Unity runtime".
+Like before, Unity don't require `Start`, `OnEnable` (etc.) to be *public*, but when you are unit testing you are outside the "Unity runtime".
 Nobody will call `Start` for you.

 That's the main reason that people think MonoBehaviours cannot be unit tested... nonsene!
 It just means that you have to manually emulate Unity.

-Another good practice, is to check object integrity (Assertions) at `Start` method.
+Another good practice, is to check object integrity (with Assertions) at `Start` method.
 I found out that Start in better than `OnEnable`, but it's mostly a personal preference.